-We heard through discussions that comprehensive testing of the container, and broadly sharing the results of this testing, is important to establish public confidence in safety.
-We heard strong public support for the testing program that is already in place.
-People also shared their expectations that a range of scenarios also be addressed.
+Comprehensive testing of the container, and broadly sharing the results of this testing, is important for public confidence in safety.
+The testing program must address a range of scenarios.

-Used nuclear fuel transportation packages are designed and tested to ensure protection of the public during normal operations, as well as during accident conditions.
-Testing is conducted to ensure the package can survive all plausible accident scenarios without releasing its contents.
-These tests are conducted in sequence to simulate stresses that would cause the most damage to the package and total cumulative effects.
-To learn more about these tests, please see www.nwmo.ca/Transportation:
+Used nuclear fuel transportation packages must be designed and tested to ensure protection of the public during normal operations, as well as during accident conditions.
+Testing must be conducted to ensure the package can survive all plausible accident scenarios without releasing its contents.
+It builds confidence that these tests are conducted in sequence to simulate stresses that would cause the most damage to the package and total cumulative effects.
+As planned and as required by regulatory authorities, tests need to include the following:

-- Free-drop test: The package is dropped from nine metres (30 ft) onto a flat, unyielding surface (such as a steel-reinforced concrete pad), striking the surface in the orientation that will result in the most damage to the package. - Puncture test: After the drop test, the same package is subjected to a one-metre (40-inch) free drop onto a 15-centimetre (six-inch) diameter steel bar at least 20 centimetres (eight inches) long. - Thermal test: The same package used in the drop and puncture tests is then subjected to a fully engulfing petroleum fire.
+- Free-drop test: The package is dropped from nine metres (30 feet) onto a flat, unyielding surface (such as a steel-reinforced concrete pad), striking the surface in the orientation that will result in the most damage to the package. - Puncture test: After the drop test, the same package is subjected to a one-metre (40-inch) free drop onto a 15-centimetre (six-inch) diameter steel bar at least 20 centimetres (eight inches) long. - Thermal test: The same package used in the drop and puncture tests is then subjected to a fully engulfing petroleum fire.
 The fire temperature must reach 800 degrees Celsius (1,475 degrees Fahrenheit) for 30 minutes. - Immersion test: Using either computer analysis or physical testing methods, the package is subjected to external pressure that is the same as if it were immersed under 15 metres (50 feet) of water for at least eight hours to test for leakage.
 The package is also subjected to an enhanced water immersion test at 200 metres (650 feet) to test its ability to withstand extreme external pressures.

-Beyond these tests, people said it will be important for them to see that a broad range of accident scenarios are considered, scenarios that mirror the lived experience of people who regularly travel these routes.
+Beyond these tests, a broad range of accident scenarios must be considered, scenarios that mirror the lived experience of people who regularly travel these routes.
 These scenarios include:

-- Train derailments in remote areas with limited access; - Road or rail accidents resulting in the transportation container falling from a bridge over nine metres, similar to bridges in the area; - Accidents resulting in the transportation container falling down a steep rock-face into a water source; - Accidents where the entire vehicle rolls down a steep rock-face; - Accidents involving fires burning at higher than 800 degrees Celsius or for a longer duration, for instance in a remote location in the midst of a forest fire; - Road accidents involving a head-on collision with another truck carrying dangerous goods; - Accidents resulting in the transportation package being under water for longer than eight hours, for instance in a remote location with retrieval challenges; and - Train derailment with other dangerous goods in the vicinity, such as the Lac Megantic and Mississauga train derailment disasters.
+- Train derailments in remote areas with limited access; - Road or rail accidents resulting in the transportation container falling from a bridge over nine metres, similar to bridges in the area; - Accidents resulting in the transportation container falling down a steep rock-face into a water source; - Accidents where the entire vehicle rolls down a steep rock-face; - Accidents involving fires burning at higher than 800 degrees Celsius or for a longer duration, for instance in a remote location in the midst of a forest fire; - Road accidents involving a head-on collision with another truck carrying dangerous goods; - Accidents resulting in the transportation package being under water for longer than eight hours, for instance in a remote location with retrieval challenges; and - Train derailment with other dangerous goods in the vicinity, such as the Lac Mégantic and Mississauga train derailment disasters.